M-Zanotti/m-zanotti.github.io/_pages/about.md

 My research is on **Information and Financial Markets**, with a focus on:

+* Asset Pricing
+* Institutional Investors
+* Price Informativeness and Real Effects
 * Data Economy
-* Institutional Investors
-* Asset Pricing

 <hr style="margin-top:1.5em; margin-bottom:0.25em; border:0; border-top:1px solid #aaa;">